 The best beginner DSLRs in 2022:

-Nikon may not have announced any new entry-level DSLRs for a while, but the D3500 remains an excellent option for those new to photography.
+Nikon may not have announced any new entry-level DSLRs for a while, but the D3500 remains an excellent option for those who are new to photography.
 It picks up from where the D3400 left off, but with a handful of extra perks.
 Unlike power-hungry mirrorless models, the major advantage of this camera is battery life.
-You can keep going for 1,550 images between charges, which is way ahead of most other DSLRs, while the 24MP sensor delivers excellent image quality.
-Nikon has also revised the body and control layout, not only to make it nicer to handle but easier to use too, while the Guide Mode takes the first-time user's hand and walks them through all the key features in a way that makes everything easy to understand.
-We love it – and if you're just getting started, we reckon you will too.
+We found that it could keep going for over 1,500 images between charges, which is way ahead of most other DSLRs.
+In our tests, the 24MP sensor also delivered excellent image quality.

 - Read our in-depth Nikon D3500 review